MA-Phylo/LearningSubstitutionParameters/FULLRECON/FULLRECON_README.md

 Command run example: if we want to study the phylogenetic tree on tree_4L.txt (in a Newick format) and use an alignment of length 1000, we should run  `python3 evaluate.py tree_4L.txt 1000`

-The output display, for each branch, the simulated and estimated transition matrix, the branch length estimation and the likelihood of the phylogenetic tree given the estimated parameters.
+The output displayed includes, for each branch, the simulated and estimated transition matrix and the branch length estimation.
+The likelihood of the phylogenetic tree given the estimated parameters it is also provided.